ryansobol/eslint-config-ryansobol/README.md

 ## Changelog

+### 5.3.1

+Fix issue where ES6 config was not inheriting from core config.

+Added a few more exceptions to identifier length rule.

 ### 5.3.0

 Reorganized the project to have a core set of rules that are added to by each config (instead of setting and overriding).